 The overall appearance of the Charge 3 wireless speaker and the Flip 4 wireless speaker is also similar.
 They have a cylindrical design with wraparound grilles and the JBL logo across the center.
 What our experts really like about the two wireless speakers are not only the design, but also the quality and feel.

-There are both pros and cons to the two, so our experts sum up the sound quality by saying the Flip 4 is the better option for those who want balanced audio and the Charge 3 is the more desirable choice for lovers of bass and deep thumps.
+There are both pros and cons to the two, so our experts sum up the audio quality by saying the Flip 4 is the better option for those who want balanced audio and the Charge 3 is the more desirable choice for lovers of bass and deep thumps.
 However, for overall better sound, we still like the Flip 4.

 When both speakers are taken out into the open, they are both very powerful with the Charge 3 having a tad wider reach.
 However, in most regular venues, they are both neck and neck in terms of audio channeling.